Visas for tourists visiting Ireland

 Multiple-journey visa: €100

 Certain applicants are not required to pay a fee.
 They include visa-required spouses and certain family members of EU/EEA citizens.
 In addition, applicants from some countries are not required to pay a fee.
-As this changes from time to time, you should check with your local Irish embassy or consulate, or with the Visa Office - see 'Where to apply'.
+As this can change from time to time, you should check with your local Irish embassy or consulate, or with the Visa Office - see 'Where to apply'.

 The Irish Government has started collecting biometric data from certain visa applicants.
 From March 2010 all visa applicants aged 6 years and over residing in Nigeria must provide fingerprints.
-You can find information about biometric data on the INIS website.
+You can find information about biometric data on the Department of Justice website.

 The Irish Naturalisation and Immigration Service recommends that you should allow at least 8 weeks for your visa application to be processed.